 We thank G. Baumslag, W. Dison, D. Kochloukova, A. Myasnikov, Z. Sela, H. Wilton and, most particularly, M. Vaughan-Lee for helpful comments and suggestions relating to this work.
-We are also grateful to an anonymous referee for a careful reading of an earlier version of the paper, and insightful comments that led to significant improvements.

-2. The Effective Asymmetric 1-2-3 Theorem
+2. The Asymmetric 1-2-3 Theorem

-In this section we prove the following effective version of Theorem B. The basic Asymmetric 1-2-3 Theorem states that a certain type of fibre product is finitely presented, whereas the effective version provides an algorithm that, given natural input data, constructs a finite presentation for the fibre product.
+Our proofs of Theorems E and B rely crucially on the following asymmetric version of the 1-2-3 Theorem from [2].
+The adaptation from [2] is straightforward and has been written out in complete detail by W. Dison in his doctoral thesis [17].
+We recall the main points of the proof here, largely because the reader will need them to hand in order to follow the proof of the effective version of the theorem that is proved in Subsection 2.1.
+The basic Asymmetric 1-2-3 Theorem states that a certain type of fibre product is finitely presented, whereas the effective version provides an algorithm that, given natural input data, constructs a finite presentation for the fibre product.
 This enhanced version of the theorem will play a crucial role in our proof that the class of finitely presented residually free groups is recursively enumerable.